 GlobalFingerprints and Tabitha Centers

 In addition, the Centers are divided into “pools” which organize additional trainings and provide encouragement to one another.
 Each pool has a leader responsible for making sure reports and dues are turned in from those centers.
+In the coming years, these leaders will gradually take on more responsibility for their areas.

 Tabitha Centers use a specific curriculum that assures those receiving training get what is needed to serve them well in their work environment.
 Every center provides Bible training and skills to help them succeed in their career.
 However, each center has an area of specialty, teaching sewing, cosmetics/hair dressing, computer skills, cooking, English and other relevant skills.
 After the students have had nine months of study in a center, they find a place to do an internship for three months.
 A full year after they begin their training, they go through testing to ensure that they have learned everything they should have in their curriculum.
 It is critical that Tabitha graduates are seen as professionals in their fields, therefore, women only graduate when and if they fulfill the requirements.
 Graduates find work in their communities either out of their homes or partnering with small businesses.
 Some graduates have come back to Tabitha Centers as teachers and leaders.